ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   - player : Only affect player messages.
   - none : Don't affect any messages.

+- Display chat message of type OTHER: Configure custom styling for message of type OTHER

+- Display chat message of type OOC: Configure custom styling for message of type OOC

+- Display chat message of type IC: Configure custom styling for message of type IC

+- Display chat message of type EMOTE: Configure custom styling for message of type EMOTE

+- Display chat message of type WHISPER: Configure custom styling for message of type WHISPER

+- Display chat message of type ROLL: Configure custom styling for message of type ROLL

+- Display chat message of whisper to other: Configure custom styling for message of whisper to other

 - Configure which cards should use the unknown custom styling, and which ones should be left as default.
 Changing this may require you to refresh your window.
   - allCards : Affect every message.
   - selfAndGM : Affect own messages and GM messages.